Stability in Quasineutral Plasmas with Thermalized Electrons: Preliminaries

+We will occasionally use the same symbol for a probability measure and, when it is absolutely continuous with respect to Lebesgue measure, for its density.
+Accordingly, expressions of the form $\int \varphi \, dg$ always denote integration with respect to the measure $g$.
 Our proof of Theorem~\ref{thm:main} relies on a new stability estimate for solutions of the VPME system \eqref{eq:vpme} in $W_2$ (Proposition~\ref{prop:stability}).
 To prove this estimate, we make use of a new technique proposed in \cite{Iac22}, in which we consider a quantity related to the Wasserstein distance with a nonlinearly defined kinetic structure (see Section~\ref{sec:Stability}).

 In order to obtain our final result in $W_1$, we will need a couple of simple estimates between different powers of the Wasserstein distance.
 We consider only the cases $p=1,2$, since this is what is relevant for us. \begin{lemma} Let $\mu,\nu$ be two probability densities on $\bt^d \times \br^d$ such that